Walking Meditation: How to Meditate While Walking

 Pay Attention to Sounds and Smells

-Just notice the sounds, noises and smells dispassionately, resisting the tendency of the mind to think about them.
-Do not follow any associated thoughts or feelings that might arise due to the noises and smells.
+Just notice the sounds, noises, and smells dispassionately, resisting the tendency of the mind to think about them.
+Do not follow any associated thoughts or feelings that might arise from the noises and smells.

 Be Aware of Physical Sensations